mrjacobbloom/sb3-theme/README.md

 * `addFilter()` - add a filter to the `<defs>` area of the SVG.
 Input should be a string containing an entire `<filter>` tag and its contents
 * `getBlocksWithText(text)` - returns an array of SVG groups whose text contains the text `text`.
 All the text will be separated by spaces, and inputs/nested blocks should be ignored.
 For example, `repeat times`.
 Note that this returns the groups, which can contain text, paths (backgrounds), and even other groups.
 * `getBlocksWithFillColor(color)` - returns an array of SVG groups whose path (background) color matches `color`.
 You can use color names, RGB[A], HSL, you name it.
 Again, note that this returns groups.
 * `getBlocksWithIcon(text)` - returns an array of SVG groups whose icon URL contains the substring `text`.
-Once again, its groups, not paths.
+Once again, it's groups, not paths.

 ## Properties